Aditya130805/MonopolyDeal/README.md

 - Fix the issue where if a player pays rent in less than 2 seconds, then the "Collecting Rent..." animation doesn't go away for the rent requesting user
 - Fix rent amount issues with wild cards, houses, and hotels
 - Check responsiveness of all components, overlays, pages, and animations
-- Implement checks such that a player should not be able to play sly deal if none of the opponents have any properties
+- Implement checks such that a player should not be able to play sly deal or forced deal if none of the opponents have any properties and if the player has none as well, respectively
 - Fix sly deal and forced deal to not allow players to steal from opponents' full property sets
-- Fix the issue where when a rent card is played into the action pile, the displayed rent card in the action pile does not show rent colors
+- Fix the issue where when a rent card is played into the action pile, the displayed rent card in the discard pile does not show rent colors

-### Potential issues:
+- Improve the sly deal and forced deal animations
+- Fix DealBreakerModal to only show the property set (including house and hotel), not the additional cards if there are any.
+These additional cards should not be transferred either
+- Fix deal breaker to show an error if no player has a complete property set
+- Improve the deal breaker animation
 - Some rooms may have players in them even though websockets have been closed - REASON UNKNOWN
 - User may be logged in but not authenticated and thus, unable to create a game - REASON: JWT token expiration